Myrmecology

 Myrmecology (/mɜːrmᵻˈkɒlədʒi/; from Greek: μύρμηξ, myrmex, "ant" and λόγος, logos, "study") is a branch of entomology focusing on the study of ants.
 Ants continue to be a model of choice for the study of questions on the evolution of social systems because of their complex and varied forms of social organization.
 Their diversity and prominence in ecosystems also has made them important components in the study of biodiversity and conservation.
-In the 2000s, ant colonies began to be studied and modeled for their relevance in machine learning, complex interactive networks, stochasticity of encounter and interaction networks, parallel computing, and other computing fields.
+In the 2000s, ant colonies began to be studied and modelled for their relevance in machine learning, complex interactive networks, stochasticity of encounter and interaction networks, parallel computing, and other computing fields.

 History

 The word myrmecology was coined by William Morton Wheeler (1865–1937), although human interest in the life of ants goes back to ancient times.
 The earliest scientific thinking based on observation of ant life was that of Auguste Forel (1848–1931), a Swiss psychologist who initially was interested in ideas of instinct, learning, and society.
-In 1874 he wrote a book on the ants of Switzerland, Les fourmis de la Suisse, and he named his home La Fourmilière (the ant colony).
+In 1874, he wrote a book on the ants of Switzerland, Les fourmis de la Suisse, and he named his home La Fourmilière (the ant colony).
 Forel's early studies included attempts to mix species of ants in a colony.
 He noted polydomy and monodomy in ants and compared them with the structure of nations.

-Wheeler looked at ants in a new light, in terms of their social organization, and in 1910 he delivered a lecture at Woods Hole, Massachusetts, on "The Ant-Colony as an Organism", which pioneered the idea of superorganisms.
+Wheeler looked at ants in a new light, in terms of their social organization, and in 1910, he delivered a lecture at Woods Hole, Massachusetts, on "The Ant-Colony as an Organism", which pioneered the idea of superorganisms.
 Wheeler considered trophallaxis or the sharing of food within the colony as the core of ant society.
 This was studied using a dye in the food and observing how it spread in the colony.

 Some, such as Horace Donisthorpe, worked on the systematics of ants.
 This tradition continued in many parts of the world until advances in other aspects of biology were made.
 The advent of genetics, and ideas in ethology and its evolution, led to new thought.
 This line of enquiry was pioneered by E. O. Wilson, who founded the field termed as sociobiology.